DANS-KNAW/easy-stage-dataset/README.md

 ARGUMENTS for easy-stage-dataset
 --------------------------------

       -a, --archive  <arg>                The way the dataset is archived.
 This must be either EASY or DATAVAULT.
                                           EASY: Data and metadata are archived in EASY.
 DATAVAULT: Data and metadata are archived in the DATAVAULT.
 There may be dissemination copies in EASY. (default = EASY)
       -d, --doi  <arg>                    The DOI to assign to the new dataset in EASY -o, --doi-is-other-access-doi       Stage the provided DOI as an "other access DOI" -f, --external-file-uris  <arg>     File with mappings from bag local path to external file URI.
 Each line in this file must contain a mapping.
 The path is separated from the URI by one ore more whitespaces.
 If more groups of whitespaces are encountered, they are considered part of the path.
+      -i, --include-bag-metadata          Indicates whether bag metadata (such as dataset.xml and files.xml) should be included in the resultant staged digital object.
       -s, --state  <arg>                  The state of the dataset to be created.
 This must be one of DRAFT, SUBMITTED or PUBLISHED. (default = DRAFT)
       -t, --submission-timestamp  <arg>   Timestamp in ISO8601 format -u, --urn  <arg>                    The URN to assign to the new dataset in EASY -h, --help                          Show help message
       -v, --version                       Show version of this program

      trailing arguments:
       EASY-deposit (required)                Deposit directory contains deposit.properties file and bag with extra metadata for EASY to be staged for ingest into Fedora staged-digital-object-set (required)   The resulting Staged Digital Object directory (will be created if it does not exist)

 ARGUMENTS